litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

 -- example : {a, 1} = {a, 1} := rfl
 ```

-Lean encounters type inference issues when dealing with sets containing variables, making it difficult to express this scenario. `Finset` enforces distinctness at the type level, but type inference can be problematic with variables.

 </td>
 </tr>
 </table>

+Litex detects the issue when it cannot verify that set elements are distinct (e.g., when `a ≠ 1` is unknown), providing a clear error message that explains the mathematical principle that sets are collections of distinct elements.

+Lean encounters type inference issues when dealing with sets containing variables, making it difficult to express this scenario. `Finset` enforces distinctness at the type level, but type inference can be problematic with variables.

-## Example 8: Proving Set Equality by Range Enumeration
+## Example 7: Proving Set Equality by Range Enumeration

 **Task**: Prove that the integers greater than or equal to 5 and less than 8 are exactly 5, 6, and 7.